-The EMS University, LLC EMT Course consists of a total of 176 hours.
+The EMS Universal Education, LLC EMT Course consists of a total of 176 hours.
 Specifically, this is a total of 136 hours of classroom instruction which includes 8 hours of skills testing.
 40 hours of clinical/vehicular externship rotations are also required.
 This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet Texas Department of State Health Services educational standards.

 What is an EMT?